 The Shared Starter plan costs $2.59 per month (however this is if you pay 3 years in advance.
 Per month, the flat rate is $4.95).
 What we found interesting is that, unlike many hosting providers, DreamHost’s prices don’t experience a hike after the initial payment.
 So $2.59 is still $2.59 after three years.

 Apart from these plans, DreamHost has three managed WordPress hosting plans.

 The DreamPress plan costs $16.95 per month and gets around 100,000 monthly visits.
 It comes with 30GB storage, daily backups, unmetered bandwidth, and SSL certificate.

 DreamHost also, like SiteGround offers great value for money.
 We were especially impressed that DreamHost doesn’t hike their price after the first payment.
-It shows that this kind of pricing structure isn’t rocket science and renewal fees can be kept low.
+It shows that this kind of pricing structure isn’t that hard to keep and renewal fees can be kept low.

 There can only be one winner, really.
-Dreamhost has shown us, quite clearly, that transparent pricing is not a mirage.
-It is something that can be done, not a necessary evil as many Web-hosts will have us believe.
-Dreamhost wins this round— and quite convincingly too.
+DreamHost has shown us, quite clearly, that transparent pricing is not a mirage.
+It is something that can be done, not a necessary evil as many hosting providers will have us believe.
+DreamHost wins this round - and quite convincingly too.

-All Web-hosts have that extra something, and we were excited to see some of the extra features that both hosts can boast of.
+All hosting companies have that extra something, and we were excited to see some of the extra features that both hosts can boast of.

 First, we’ll begin with Bluehost.

 - Bluehost has a partnership with Weebly, a premier website builder.
 Weebly is one of the best website builders on the internet and it is available to Bluehost users for free.